passcod/blook/transcripts/western-reaches-38.md

 __Saf: [01:13:22]__ Yeah, exactly.
 You can't go in like that.
 You can go in and be like "I want to pitch this story with Eris."
 But, whether or not it fits, you'd have to be able to let that stuff go.
-I ever wrote a Star Wars book, god forbid, I'd be like "okay, Imma try and find a way to put Chuchi in here," but if it didn't work, I would accept that, and I wouldn't put her in.
+If I ever wrote a Star Wars book, god forbid, I'd be like "okay, Imma try and find a way to put Chuchi in here," but if it didn't work, I would accept that, and I wouldn't put her in.
 But I would try my best to pitch it.
 So that she would be in there.

 __Saf: [01:13:44]__ A lot of it is about negotiation, it turns out, and communication, turns out.
 Even if you're the sole writer on a thing, you still